flame-engine/flame/doc/flame/components.md

 );
 ```

-Then, to retrive it in a different point of the component tree:
+Then, to retrieve it in a different point of the component tree:

 ```dart
 flameGame.findByKey(ComponentKey.named('player'));